Cryptocurrency Fraud Defense &

 Secured the complete dismissal of an emergency TRO filed in federal court that improperly froze several cryptocurrency accounts of a crypto-trading executive.

-At DOJ, served as lead trial counsel in a week-long trial in the first-ever trial conviction for conspiracy to commit securities price manipulation under Title 15 involving cryptocurrency and over $300 million in spoof orders and wash trades placed via an automated trading bot.
+At DOJ, served as lead trial counsel in the first-ever conviction for conspiracy to commit securities price manipulation under Title 15 involving cryptocurrency and over $300 million in spoof orders and wash trades placed via an automated trading bot, following a multi-week federal jury trial.

 Federal Agencies That Investigate Cryptocurrency Fraud and Money Laundering